-Unlike St. Catherine’s skills lab, fieldwork does not have to be completed in California or Virginia.
+Unlike St. Catherine’s skills lab, fieldwork does not have to be completed in California, Texas, or Virginia.
 Students can complete fieldwork in their local community.
 The primary objective of fieldwork is for you to get comfortable with practicing occupational therapy.
 The people you meet during your fieldwork experience – clients and colleagues – are all vital to helping you become the best OTA you can be.
 During your fieldwork, you will complete a specific amount of time practicing each area of occupational therapy.
 When your fieldwork ends, you will have worked:

 - 40 hours with individuals with developmental disabilities